 Risks of Carrying Twins Past 38 Weeks

-Carrying twins past 38 weeks can be risky, especially if they share a placenta.
-Even if they don’t, room in the womb runs out faster, and that leads to the possibility of complications.
+Even if the babies have separate placentas, room in the womb runs out faster, and that leads to the possibility of complications.

 After 38 weeks, the risk of stillbirth increases, and the benefits of staying in the womb aren’t significant.